 Sam's Town Hotel & Gambling Hall Hot

 Offer #1 - Earn 200 points get a free buffet and keep the points!
-Earn 200 points playing slots and then present the coupon from the American Casino Guide book and your B Connected Card to the B Connected Club, and receive a voucher that will entitle bearer to one FREE breakfast, lunch or regular dinner buffet.
-Not valid on Holidays.
-Earn 200 points playing slots on same day original coupon is presented to B Connected Club to obtain voucher.
+Earn 200 points playing slots and then present original coupon from the American Casino Guide book and your B Connected Card to the B Connected Club, and receive a voucher that will entitle bearer to one FREE breakfast, lunch or regular dinner buffet.
+Not valid on holidays.
+Must earn 200 points playing slots on same day original coupon is presented to B Connected Club to obtain voucher.
 Limit one coupon per person.
 Excludes specialty night dinners.
-Expires 12/30/2015.
+Expires 12/30/2017.

 Offer #2 - Two FREE drinks at any casino bar for new members.
-Present the coupon from the American Casino Guide book when signing up for a new B Connected Card to receive two FREE well, call or draft beers at any casino bar.
-Expires 12/30/2015.
+Present original coupon from the American Casino Guide book when signing up for a new B Connected Card to receive two FREE well, call, or draft beers at any casino bar.
+Expires 12/30/2017.

-Offer #3 - Buy two room nights, get 1 free.
+Offer #3 - Buy two room nights, get one free.
 The coupon from the American Casino Guide book entitles the bearer to one free room night at Sam's Town Hotel & Casino, with the purchase of two nights at the prevailing rate.
 Must have advance reservations.
-Must present the coupon from the American Casino Guide book upon check-in.
+Must present original coupon from the American Casino Guide book upon check-in.
 Not valid in conjunction with any other offer.
 Must be 21 or older.
 Limit one free room per person.
-Offer expires 12/28/2015.
+Offer expires 12/28/2017.

 For a list of places to buy the American Casino Guide in Las Vegas - Click Here